by Roland Fakler

 I believe in myself, in my humanistic values and my common sense.
 It’s the aim of my life to develop my personality, become educated, gain certain valuable abilities and use them wisely.

 I support the values of the European enlightenment and stand up for a humanistic way of life in this world.

-The more people are living in this world, the more difficult it will become to create a just world for all of them.
-Therefore population-growth should be controlled.
+The more people there are, the harder it is to create a just world for all.
+Therefore the population-growth should be controlled.

-My message is: Don’t believe much nonsense.
-Practice active charity…then heaven will come to earth and with it the welfare of the soul!
+My message is: Don’t believe so much nonsense.
+Practice active charity…then the kingdom of heaven will come to earth and with it the welfare of the soul!

 Copyright © September 1999 Roland Fakler